My Quiet Kitchen

 Type of Rice

-8/10/20 update: I originally thought brown rice wouldn't work in this recipe, but I'm happy to report that it does!
-I still recommend one of the white rice options for the best results, but if brown rice is what you have on hand, or you just prefer to eat whole-grains only, definitely go for it!
-The pimento cheese flavor and texture is still great.
+Update: I originally thought brown rice wouldn't work in this recipe, but I'm happy to report that it does!
+I still recommend one of the white rice options for the best results, but if brown rice is what you have on hand, or you just prefer to eat whole-grains, definitely go for it!
+The pimento cheese flavor and texture are still great.

 Storage